cloudify-cosmo/cloudify-nodecellar-example/README.md

 ![Nodecellar](https://raw.githubusercontent.com/cloudify-cosmo/cloudify-nodecellar-openstack/master/nodecellar.png)

-## Step 8: Uninstall and Delete the Deployment
+## Step 8: Uninstall the Deployment

 Uninstalling the deployment is just a matter of running another workflow, which will teardown all the resources that were provisionined by the `install` workflow.
 To run the uninstallation workflow, type the following command: